Nickelodeon's underwater theme park plan causes uproar in the Philippines

 "Whatever kind of safeguards you put in place, you will disrupt marine life," said Oposa.
 "If [Coral World Park] were really serious about protecting the sea, they would invest that $150 million in marine protected areas and livelihoods in the community."

-In a press release issued Monday, Viacom touted the new underwater attraction's earnings potential.
+In the press release Monday, Viacom touted the new underwater attraction's earnings potential, saying it would provide "a significant business opportunity for our partners across multiple platforms."

-"[This] collaboration will add another Nickelodeon themed attraction in Asia, which will in turn give a significant business opportunity for our partners across multiple platforms," Viacom executive Mark Whitehead said.
+A Viacom spokeswoman said Wednesday that design details for the attraction have not been finalized.